The Yoga of the Aquarian Age.

 Kundalini Yoga & Meditation

-Kundalini Yoga is the yoga of “awareness,” and was brought to the West in the 1960’s by Yogi Bhajan who describes it as “the creative power of the human being”.
-Through a combination of pranayama (breathing techniques), kriyas (sets of exercises), meditation, and mantra, Kundalini yoga helps its practitioners make the full mind, body and soul connection.
+Kundalini Yoga is the yoga of Awareness of the Aquarian Age.
+Through a combination of pranayama (breathing techniques), kriyas (sets of exercises), meditation, and mantra.
+Kundalini yoga helps its practitioners make the full mind, body and soul connection.
 It is a science, a true technology, that gives us the tools to deal with the stresses of modern time.
 Not only does it help with physical, core strength, but it also teaches us how to remain centered, calm and allows us to create a neutral mind.
 It allows for the alleviation of blocks that may be holding us back from living a healthy, happy, & spiritual life.
 Kundalini yoga is “the fastest way to establish an aligned relationship between the mind, body, and soul.”

 My classes are fun, energetic, joyful and open to people of all ages, abilities, backgrounds, and beliefs.
 In them, we let go of our ego and open our hearts, together.

 What is Kundalini Energy?

 Kundalini energy resides at the base of the spine, it is primal energy or Shakti.
 It can be visualized as a coil at the base of the spine, spiraling in 3 1/2 circles in the root chakra.
 Kundal literally means “curl of the hair of the beloved”.
 We use combinations of pranic breathing exercises, meditation, mantra, and kriyas to awaken the Kundalini energy and as it “rises” we achieve greater awareness, enlightenment, and bliss.
 Practicing Kundalini yoga helps us work through physical and emotional blocks which when cleared can help activate our Kundalini energy resulting in a deeper connection with our true self and the infinite.